rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 command terminated with exit code 1
 ```

-As in the previous example, the rest of the IPs not allowed specifically will be denied by the Deny rule at the botton applying at all hosts.
+As in the previous example, the rest of the IPs not specifically allowed will be denied by the Deny rule at the bottom applying to all hosts.

 * Test curl to the OpenShift docs webpage: